d6lts/taxonomy_csv/README.txt

 INSTALLATION
 ------------

-See the Drupal documentation at http://drupal.org/handbook regarding installation of modules.
-It is not necessary to run update.php when updating this module.
+ 1) Copy the taxonomy_csv directory into the appropriate modules directory in your Drupal installation (recommended: modules).

+ 2) Go to administer > modules and enable the taxonomy_csv module.

 USAGE
 -----

-On your Drupal site, go to administer > categories and click on the CSV import tab.
-Follow the instructions on the page.
+Go to administer > categories and click on the CSV import tab.
+Follow the instructions on that page.